 This MP is reviewed annually.
-Major changes or amendments following the review are documented in the Annual EM Program Targets, Actions and Major Changes document.
+Major changes or amendments following the review are documented in the EMP Annual Targets, Actions and Major Changes, Document No. 114697.

 It should be noted that as a result of operational activities or through optimisation of sample design some existing monitoring sites may be lost and others added (where possible) to maintain the integrity of the sampling program.
 Access restrictions can result in some sites occasionally being unable to be monitored.